narumii/Deobfuscator/CONTRIBUTING.md

   - [`compiled/custom-jars`](./testData/compiled/custom-jars) - Jars to test transformers.
 You can throw here your obfuscated jars.
   - [`results`](./testData/results) - Expected results that are auto-generated decompiled java code
 - [`TestDeobfuscation.java`](./deobfuscator-impl/src/test/java/uwu/narumii/deobfuscator/TestDeobfuscation.java) - Class where each test sample is registered.
+- [`Bootstrap.java`](./deobfuscator-impl/src/test/java/Bootstrap.java) - Class where you can run deobfuscator manually.

 ## Transformers
 ### What are transformers?